- Benefits & Description

 Shelf Life StatementTo achieve maximum shelf life, store in an environment with a temperature of 60F or lower and humidity of 10 percent or less.
 Shelf life statements are based on manufacturer claims, industry standards and relevant studies from reliable sources.
 The Ready Store disclaims any liability or warranty as actual shelf life results may vary depending on individual storage conditions.

 Preparation Instructions: Mix 1/4 cup of freeze dried cranberries with 1/2 cup of hot water.
 Stand for 5-10 minutes and drain off excess water.
-Brand: EasyPrep Product Series: No Serving Size: 1/4 Cup dry (4.7 g)
+Array: EasyPrep Product Series: No Serving Size: 1/4 Cup dry (4.7 g)

 - Nutrition & Ingredients